webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 you specify, separately.
 It looks at the parts that each entryPoint references and nothing else.

-Shared strings are useful because you don't have to type things like structures, binding and group locations, constants, and functions twice if multiple shaders share the resources/entities.
+Shared strings are useful because multiple shaders can then share things like structures, binding and group locations, constants, and functions.
 But, from the POV of WebGPU, it's as though you did duplicate all of them, once for each entryPoint.

 Note: It is not that common to generate a checkerboard using the